tanloiit2010/lani-blog-platform/README.md

 # Lani Blog Platform

-A Blog Platform build on Elixir Phoenix and Nextjs,
+A Blog Platform build on Elixir Phoenix and Nextjs.

 ## Features
 Provide the list of basic features for a blog platform
+-  **Authentication:**
+  - Sign in
+	- Sign up
 -  **Anonymous users:**
 	- View list of latest posts
 	- View post detail